DiwakarAllu/myFirstRepo/README.md

-# Allu Diwakar
+# a simple portfolio website
 my portfolio 🔥
-It's pretty much a simple portfolio website using HTML
+It's pretty much a simple portfolio website using HTML.